(See also Overview of Decreased Erythropoiesis.)

 Always seek a cause of iron deficiency, even when anemia is mild.

-Oral iron supplements are usually adequate; reserve use of parenteral iron for hematologists because of risks of adverse effects (eg, anaphylactoid reactions, serum sickness, thrombophlebitis).
+Oral iron supplements are usually adequate; reserve use of parenteral iron for hematologists because of risks of adverse effects (eg, infusion reactions and rare anaphylactoid reactions).